PunainenAurinko/Best-Buy-Final/www/TO-DO.md

 ****************************************

 1. Geolocation for Find stores next to you
+2. Http interceptors
-2. Search for stores in city - DONE
+3. Search for stores in city - DONE
-3. Logs
+4. Logs
-4. Logout buttons
+5. Logout buttons - broadcast
-5. Check questions/issues
+6. Check questions/issues

 ****************************************
             QUESTIONS/ISSUES